Art & History Museum: Egypt

 The Egyptian collection comprises more than 11,000 pieces, offering a wide view of Egyptian art, from its origins to the Christian era.
 The most striking works are the Lady of Brussels, the relief of Queen Tiyi (c.
 1398–1338 BC), and the colossal head of a pharaoh from the Ptolemaic era (c.
 323–30 BC).
 A mastaba, mummies and their sarcophagi illustrate the funeral customs of the ancient Egyptians.

 Greece

 The collection of vases is the highlight of the Greek section.
 The forms, styles, decorations, and workshops are presented in all their diversity, from the Bronze Age to the Hellenistic period (c.
 323–31 BC).

 Rome

 The Roman collections revolve around a few important works, namely remarkable Etruscan mirrors, as well as marble busts from the Imperial period.
 Many important and impressive remains from Apamea, Syria, including part of the Great Colonnade and outstanding mosaic floors are on view, such as a hunting scene from the palace of the governor of the province of Syria Secunda.
-The world famous bronze statue of Emperor Septimus Severus is found in the Apamea hall.
+The world famous bronze statue of Emperor Septimius Severus is found in the Apamea hall.
 The Roman collection also includes a large-scale Paul Bigot's plan-relief of Rome|model of the city of Rome during the 4th century AD by the French architect Paul Bigot.